astei/lazydfu/README.md

 However, LazyDFU is superior to Smooth Boot as it does not compile DFU rules at all, which is the most expensive part of the game startup process.

+### DataBreaker

+**DataBreaker is fundamentally unsafe**.
+If you load an older world with DataBreaker then **it will corrupt that world**.
+In comparison, with LazyDFU you may experience a nasty lag spike instead, but that is probably vastly superior to having a completely hosed world.
+So prefer LazyDFU over DataBraker :)